 Grisly vs. grizzly

-There’s also gristly, which is used to describe meat with too much cartilage.
-And there’s grizzled, which is just a synonym for grizzly, usually used to describe a scruffy-looking older man.
-Grizzley is not a dictionary-recognized word.
+There’s also gristly, an adjective used to describe meat with too much cartilage.
+And there’s grizzled, a synonym of grizzly, usually used to describe scruffy-looking older men.
+Grizzley is a misspelling.

 Examples